devcheeze/indicatoring/README.md

 <br />
 to prevent flickering, the Indicator does not run if Indicatoring.close() is called within 300 milliseconds of Indicatoring.open().
 <br />
-if the limit arguments is used, Indicatoring.close() can be omitted.
+if you use the limit argument, you can omit Indicatoring.close() because it automatically closes when the time expires.

 <br />
 <br />